Quick Summary

 Your Delivery App is as Important as the Phone it’s on, and That’s Where SmartRoutes Wins

-1. What features should I look for in the best smartphone for delivery drivers?
+1. What features should I look for in a smartphone for delivery drivers?

-3. Are rugged phones necessary for delivery drivers?
+3. Are rugged phones worth it for delivery drivers?

 4. What are the best navigation apps for delivery drivers?

-5. How can I extend the battery life of my phone during long delivery shifts?
+5. How do I extend battery life during a long delivery shift?

 If you enjoyed this blog, you might also be interested in: